JulianBeletskyy/dagger/README.md

 npm run-script build
 ```

+Your DocumentRoot for your web server must be /build.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.